 MLB Sunday Draftstars DFS Preview and Projections for July 6, 2025

-Draftstars Australia's MLB Sunday DFS contest starts at 9:15am AEST on July 6, 2025, and Fantasy Insider has crunched the numbers for every player on the slate to help you make winning line-ups.
+Draftstars Australia's MLB Sunday DFS contest kicks off at 9:15am AEST on July 6, 2025, and Fantasy Insider has crunched the numbers for each player on the slate to help you make winning line-ups.

-An accurate Draftstars cheat sheet is a must for MLB fantasy players.
-This DFS preview is designed to help you build your fantasy teams for Draftstars' MLB contests and enhance your season-long fantasy line-ups on July 6 and beyond.
+A reliable Draftstars cheat sheet is a must for MLB fantasy players.
+This DFS preview is designed to help you put together your fantasy teams for Draftstars' MLB contests and improve your season-long fantasy line-ups on July 6 and beyond.

 Featured MLB Games

-Draftstars' MLB Sunday slate features the following games:
+Draftstars' MLB Sunday slate consists of these games:

 - Seattle Mariners vs Pittsburgh Pirates